btoksoez/CPP/README.md

 ### Description
 Module 03 introduced inheritance, a fundamental concept in Object-Oriented Programming.
 I explored how to create a class hierarchy, enabling code reuse and the extension of existing classes.
 This module laid the groundwork for more advanced OOP techniques, setting the stage for polymorphism and dynamic binding.

+### Learnings

+#### Inheritance modes:
+  - Public: will take over all public and protected members of base class
+  - Protected: Public and Protected members will become protected
+  - Private: they will both become private members

+Private members of the base class are never inherited!

 **Repository Link:** [Module 03](./module03)